 Work it Out

-Exercise is the number one recommendation for people suffering from exam related stress or anxiety.
-Let’s not forget, exercise helps to release muscle tension from hitting the books.
-In turn, this helps you to feel more relaxed and get a better sleep.
+Exercise is the number one recommendation for people suffering from exam-related stress or anxiety.
+Let’s not forget exercise helps to release muscle tension from hitting the books.
+In turn, this helps you to feel more relaxed and get better sleep.

 - Joining a yoga class

 Not feeling up to a big workout?
 Don’t worry.
 It has been scientifically proven that just 5 minutes of exercise can help you to reduce stress.
 Try getting up to stretch or walk around your room during study breaks to stay fresh and motivated.